 First of all, what's a lock?
 A lock is a device constructed to allow boats and ships to pass between stretches of water that are at different levels.
 In the case of the Ballard Locks, it is a water passage that allows boats of all kinds to pass back and forth between Lake Union and the Puget Sound.
 These particular locks also function to keep the saltwater of Puget Sound out of the freshwater lakes of Seattle.

 Boats and ships aren't the only things that pass between Puget Sound and inland waters.
 Fish, particularly salmon and steelhead, also make use of the man-made route via a fish ladder that is part of the facility.
 You can experience the large silvery fish making their journey by spending some time peering through one of the underwater-viewing windows.

 According to the folks that operate the locks, the seasons for viewing the mature salmon making their way back to their spawning grounds are:

-- Chinook/King salmon - July through mid-October (best time is the last two weeks of August)
+- Chinook/King salmon: July through mid-October with peak time during the last two weeks in August.

-- Coho/Silver salmon - August through mid-October (best time is the last two weeks of September)
+- Coho/Silver salmon: August through mid-October with peak time during the last two weeks of September.

-- Sockeye/Red salmon - June through mid-October (best time is July)
+- Sockeye/Red salmon: June through mid-October with peak time during July.

 The Visitor Center at the Ballard Locks

 The visitor center provides the opportunity to learn more about the history and operation of the Ballard Locks.
-Located in a charming historic structure, the Hiram M. Chittenden Locks Visitor Center is open daily from May through September and is open on Thursday, Friday, Saturday, Sunday, and Monday during the rest of the year.
-Contact the visitor center at (206) 783-7059 if you are interested in joining a 1-hour-long guided tour of the locks.
+Located in a charming historic structure, the Hiram M. Chittenden Locks Visitor Center is open daily from 10 a.m. to 6 p.m., May 1 to Sept.
+30. It's open Thursday through Monday, 10 a.m. to 4 p.m. from Oct.
+1 to April 30.
+You can learn about the history of the locks, attend talks, shop at the gift shop, and sign up for a free, hour-long, walking tour of the locks.